About This Website

 - You do not claim the text as your own.

 - You make it clear that the text originated on this website.
 A link to the relevant page on this website would be welcome.
-It is only polite to acknowledge your sources.
+It is only polite to acknowledge your sources!

 Some of the articles on this website are attributed to named authors; others are not.
 There are sometimes good reasons why an author prefers to be named.
 Two common reasons are vanity and, if the author has a book to sell or a career to establish, the need to create a brand name.
 There are also good reasons why an author prefers not to be named, as well as other good reasons why an author ought not to be named.

-In the case of works, such as many of the articles on this website, which attempt to treat evidence objectively and which permit relevant evidence to be checked, two factors outweigh all others: the argument that is made, and the strength of the evidence that supports the argument.
-In such cases, the identity of the author adds nothing to the credibility of the author’s argument, and may actually serve to obscure the argument.
+In the case of works such as many of the articles on this website, which attempt to treat evidence objectively and which permit relevant evidence to be checked, two factors outweigh all others: the argument that is made, and the strength of the evidence that supports the argument.
+In such cases, the identity of the author adds nothing to the credibility of the argument, and may actually serve to obscure the argument.

 If an author is reporting relevant personal experience, his or her identity provides part of the evidence to support the argument.
 If not, his or her identity is an irrelevant distraction, albeit one that may be justified in certain circumstances.